 The Southern African landscape is prone to, and ecologically adapted to, frequent fires.
 The risk of uncontrolled fires entering and burning significant areas of plantation is high.
-Abnormal weather conditions might be more frequent in the future as the result of climate change.
-In addition, because the transformation of land ownership and management in Southern Africa has been moving ownership and management of plantations to independent growers, we have less ability to manage directly fire risk, as well as risks of other abnormal or severe events, such as pathogen and pest infestations.
-As a consequence. the risk of plantation fires or other abnormal or severe events remains high and may be increasing.
+Abnormal weather conditions might be more frequent in the future as a result of climate change.
+In addition, because the transformation of land ownership and management in Southern Africa has been moving ownership and management of plantations to independent growers, we have less ability to directly manage fire risk, as well as risks of other abnormal or severe events, such as pathogen and pest infestations.
+Consequently, the risk of plantation fires or other abnormal or severe events remains high and may be increasing.